-Goals from Vizcarrondo and Cichero put Venezuela into its first Copa America semifinal after an amazing second half in San Juan sees much-fancied Chile dumped out
+Goals from Oswaldo Vizcarrondo and Gabriel Cichero put the surprise package of the tournament into their first semi-final after an amazing second half in San Juan

-The Venezuelans went into the match looking to end a 10 year wait for victory over its opponents and knew a win would also hand the nation a first ever semifinal berth in the competition.
+The Venezuelans went into the match looking to end a 10-year wait for victory over their opponents and knew a win would also hand them a first ever semi-final berth in the competition.

-Coach Cesar Farias made four changes to the side that drew Wednesday’s six-goal thriller with Paraguay, as the tournament’s surprise package looked to continue its impressive form.
+Coach Cesar Farias made four changes to the side that drew Wednesday’s six-goal thriller with Paraguay, as the tournament’s surprise package looked to continue their impressive form.

-Chile was overwhelming favourites against Farias’ men and took the field on the back of an 11-game unbeaten run.
+Chile were overwhelming favourites against Farias’ men and took the field on the back of an 11-game unbeaten run.

 The opening exchanges produced little in the way of excitement as the game was littered by a frustrating catalogue of stoppages and misplaced passes.

 Chile, backed by a vocal crowd, looked to current man-of-the-moment Alexis Sanchez to inject some much needed inspiration into the game, but the Barcelona target was well marshalled by a solid Venezuelan defence and became frustrated by some close marking.